 source IPs and so on.
 Metadata fields do not have to be mapped or

-discarded - you can map them to your target database or not as you
+discarded - you can map them to your data destination or not as you

 see fit.
 Metadata also includes a field named